 Hike to Pyramid Hill on Ma On Shan

-At 536m, Pyramid Hill has a very distinct shape and form.
-You can see the cone-shaped mountain from the top of Ma On Shan and Sai Kung.
+At 536m, Pyramid Hill has a very distinct shape.
+You can see the cone-shaped mountain from the top of Ma On Shan and almost anywhere in Sai Kung.

-While it doesn’t seem very difficult because it is not as tall as Ma On Shan, in fact, the Pyramid Hill hike is one of the most challenging mountains in Hong Kong.
+While it doesn’t seem very difficult because it is not as tall as Ma On Shan, the Pyramid Hill hike is one of the most challenging in Hong Kong.

-When you follow my itinerary and hike from Ma On Shan to Pyramid Hill, the path takes you straight up to the top and straight down on the other side.
-The descending part is much longer because the trail will lead you to the plateaus of Ngong Ping on Ma On Shan.
+The hiking trail takes you straight up to the top and straight down on the other side.
+The descent is much longer because the trail leads you to the plateaus of Ngong Ping on Ma On Shan.
 And in my opinion, hiking down a mountain is much more difficult than going up.

 I’ve seen many people slip down, including myself (but I am clumsy).
 So if you are not an expert hiker, I highly suggest bringing gloves as you may need to use your hands to balance yourself while hiking down Pyramid Hill.
 Or bring a hiking pole if you have one.

-And when you are ready to descend from the summit of Pyramid Hill, take your time and slowly hike down to the plateaus of Ngong Ping in Ma On Shan.
+When you are ready to descend from the summit of Pyramid Hill, take your time and slowly hike down to the plateaus of Ngong Ping.

-The grassy plateau is a popular spot for picnics.
+The grassy Ngong Ping Plateau is a popular spot for picnics.
 During warmer months, many people bring their camping gear and set up their tents for an overnight stay.
 Plus, Ngong Ping is one of the best spots for paragliding.

 This is your last chance to take in the views of Sai Kung before descending the mountain.
-Make sure to take lots of photos!
+Take lots of photos!

 The end of Ma On Shan Country Trail

-The hike down the mountain takes about 20 minutes or so.
+The hike down the mountain takes about 20 minutes.
 Keep walking until you reach Tai Shui Tseng, a small village at the base of the Ma On Shan Country Trail.

 Walk to Sai Kung Town